lensesio/stream-reactor/kafka-connect-redis/docs/source/redis.rst

 3. The fields to extract from the source topics payload to form the Redis key.
 4. The fields to extract from the source topic payload to write to Redis.
 5. The name of the redis host to connect to.
-5. The redis port to connect to.
+6. The redis port to connect to.
 7. The sink class.
 8. The max number of tasks the connector is allowed to created.
-Should not be greater than the number of partitions in the source topics otherwise tasks will be idle.
+Should not be greater than the number of partitions in the source topicsotherwise tasks will be idle.
 9. The source kafka topics to take events from.

 Starting the Sink Connector (Standalone)